Large deviation principle in one-dimensional dynamics: Rate functions for Hofbauer-Keller maps

 \subsection{Acknowledgments}

-We would like to thank Micha{\l} Misiurewicz for his help with references, Gerhard Keller and Masato Tsujii for fruitful discussions.
-The first-named author is partially supported by the Grant-in-Aid for Scientific Research (C) of the JSPS, Grant No.16K05179.
-The second-named author is partially supported by FONDECYT grant 1141091.
-The last-named author is partially supported by the Grant-in-Aid for Young Scientists (A) of the JSPS, Grant No.15H05435, the Grant-in-Aid for Scientific Research (B) of the JSPS, Grant No.16KT0021, and the JSPS Core-to-Core Program "Foundation of a Global Research Cooperative Center in Mathematics focused on Number Theory and Geometry".
+We would like to thank Micha{\l} Misiurewicz for his help with references, Bing Gao, Gerhard Keller and Masato Tsujii for fruitful discussions, and the anonymous referees for their healthy criticism that helped us improve the exposition in the introduction.
+The first-named author is partially supported by the Grant-in-Aid for Scientific Research (C) of the JSPS 16K05179.
+The second-named author is partially supported by FONDECYT grant 1141091 and NSF Grant DMS-1700291.
+The last-named author is partially supported by the Grant-in-Aid for Young Scientists (A) of the JSPS 15H05435 and the Grant-in-Aid for Scientific Research (B) of the JSPS 16KT0021.